cubefs/cubefs/docs/source/user-guide/monitor.rst

    :align: center

-Also, user can use prometheus alertmanager to capture and route alerts to the correct receiver. please visit prometheus alertmanger doc webpage[https://prometheus.io/docs/alerting/configuration/]
+Also, user can use prometheus alertmanager to capture and route alerts to the correct receiver. please visit prometheus alertmanger `web-doc <https://prometheus.io/docs/alerting/alertmanager/>`_

 Grafana DashBoard Config: